msyafiqakmal2-oss/MetodeNumerik/README.md

 > Integrating functions that have no closed-form solution
 > Simulating real-world systems (weather, traffic, economics)

-Numerical methods allow computers to approximate solutions efficiently using algorithms.
+Numerical methods allow computers to approximate solutions efficiently using algorithms. and good